 Our Company brings together skilled workers and innovative technologies to help meet the world’s growing energy needs.
 We work to achieve this through the continuous support of education and training programs in the communities where we operate to enhance employability in industry and hire locally across all our operations.
+Read our stories about developing people as an important part of Building Sustainable Communities.

 To support education and training within Canadian Natural, we provide an annual professional development budget per employee.
 Employees are encouraged to use this fund to keep abreast of developments within our industry and their profession.
 In addition to this budget, the company provides training in a wide variety of areas that is necessary for employees in their jobs.